Lea esta hoja informativa en español

 - Make a list of questions for your health care provider before your appointment

-- Ask questions about the medications you are taking or new medications that you have heard about
+- Ask questions about the medications you are taking or new medications you have heard about

 - Ask your health care provider for an explanation anytime you do not understand something he or she says

-- Take notes during or immediately after your visit so that you can remember the important points when you get home
+- Take notes during or immediately after your visit to help you remember the important points when you get home, or invite a friend or family member to the visit who can take notes for you

-- Discuss health issues that are on your mind with your provider, even if they do not seem like a big deal
+- Discuss health issues with your provider that are on your mind, even if they do not seem like a big deal

-- Ask for and keep copies of all of your medical records such as lab results
+- Ask for and keep copies of all your medical records such as lab results

 - Get a second opinion about any important health issue

 Individual advocacy refers to supporting someone when they need help or trying to find a solution when someone has a problem.
-You likely advocate for other people often in your daily life, but do not think of advocacy as the word to describe your actions.
+You likely advocate for other people often in your daily life, yet you may not think of it as advocacy.

 Examples of being an individual advocate for others: